Are you wondering about how to get featured snippets for your blog content in Google? If yes, this detailed guide is for

 - New on SERP shows for which keywords Google now started showing them

 So if you’re someone who’s concerned more about getting snippets on Google box, you must start using Semrush.

 Now comes the most important question: how can you get featured rich snippets for your blog posts in Google search results.

 Here’s the quick tip: One of the fastest ways to get snippets for your contents is to get into top 10 search results and make sure to increase your CTR (Click Through Rates).

 That being said, here are few PROVEN tips that worked well for us to get snippets and also helped in getting more clicks in Google organic results for many of the blog posts on Bloggers Passion.

 Start using power words in your headlines

-Did you know that you can increase your chances of getting more clicks for your contents by using the “power words”?
+Did you know that you can increase your chances of getting more clicks for your content by using the “power words”?
 Yes, that’s true.

 Power words (aka compelling words) help make your headlines more compelling and click-worthy).
 Here’s a list of some of the most powerful emotional words you can use in your headlines to increase your click-through rates.